Skip to content

 What’s an author to do?

 1. Choose an effective domain name.
 Think about it carefully.
-You want a name that will be search engine effective, reflect what the site is about, and is able to grow with you (unless you are creating the site for a specific book, service, or product).
+You want a name that will be search engine effective, reflect what the site is about, and grow with you (unless you are creating the site for a specific book, service, or product).
 You can also use the title and subtitle to elaborate on the domain name.

 2. Decide if you have the skills, or want to learn them, to create a website of your own.
 It can be pretty simple.